CMS edit user interface

 CMS immediately displays project comments and changes to projects in the UI.
 The following dialog box displays if CMS experiences problems with these immediate updates.

-The Real-time Updates dialog box can have two main reasons.
-It displays because CMS has encountered a network problem and cannot connect to the web server or because your system does not have the WebSocket protocol enabled, which is used for the real-time updates of the UI.
+The Real-time Updates dialog box displays for two main reasons: CMS has encountered a network problem and cannot connect to the web server, or your system does not have the WebSocket protocol enabled.

 Network problems